You're standing in the dairy aisle. Recipe calls for a quart of heavy cream. You grab a pint because hey, they look close enough, right?

 The Next Step: Iterative Refinement

 Cooking is a cycle of hypothesis, execution, and observation.
 With precise measurements logged, you can treat each dish as an experiment.
-If a particular bake consistently ends up a shade lighter or a sauce slightly thinner than desired, adjust the underlying variables—perhaps a higher hydration level or a longer reduction time—and record the new parameters.
+Also, if a particular bake consistently ends up a shade lighter or a sauce slightly thinner than desired, adjust the underlying variables—perhaps a higher hydration level or a longer reduction time—and record the new parameters.
 Over time, these iterative tweaks become a personalized handbook that reflects your kitchen’s unique characteristics.

 Final Thought